 How to prepare to pair an Apple Watch to a new iPhone

-Unlike your iPhone, there's no easy way to manually make a backup of your Apple Watch to iCloud.
-This is because Apple Watch backups aren't even really backups at all: Your watch borrows most of its data from its paired iPhone, and as such, that data is all saved to your iPhone's iCloud or iTunes backup.
+There's no easy way to manually backup your Apple Watch 8 or other Apple Watch to iCloud, even in watchOS 9.
+That's because Apple Watch backups aren't even really backups at all.
+Instead, your watch borrows most of its data from its paired iPhone, which is saved to your iPhone's iCloud or iTunes backup.

 When moving an existing Apple Watch to a new iPhone, there are two ways to prepare.

 iCloud and Automatic Setup

 Apple allows you to use Automatic Setup to move your iPhone backup and Apple Watch to a new iPhone without the unpairing-repairing dance.
 But to make sure your Apple Watch and iPhone get moved over correctly, do the following:

 - Make sure your watch is up-to-date by enabling iCloud Health sync

 - Make a backup of your existing iPhone right before you plan to transfer to your new iPhone

 If you're not restoring your new iPhone from your old iPhone's backup, the best way to move your watch is to force a backup.
 You do this by unpairing your watch from your existing iPhone; follow the instructions in our backup article to do so (remember to make sure you've enabled Health data to sync in iCloud first).

 How to pair your Apple Watch to a new iPhone